Drlordbasil/GPT4ALLFreeAutoSoftwareDevTeam/README.md

-# Advanced Autonomous AI Teams Program
+# Advanced Autonomous AI Teams Program: The Future of Team Collaboration

 ## Table of Contents
 1. [Description](#description)